 Some rural homes include cisterns, either as the primary water source or as backup storage for a low-yield well.
 A cistern is a large, sealed tank that holds a reserve of water delivered or collected.
 In areas with unpredictable well performance, they provide peace of mind and allow homeowners to manage their supply more easily.

-Drip systems are also used in some homes.
+People also use drip systems in some homes.
 These slowly release stored water into the well casing to maintain pressure during periods of low recovery.
-Drip systems do not replace natural supply, but they help stabilize performance during drought.
+Drip systems do not replace the natural supply, but they help stabilize performance during droughts.

 For more information on wells and equipment requirements, please see this page from the Ontario Government